farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Implement Sensitivity labels.md

 3. On the **Microsoft 365 admin center**, if necessary, select **...
 Show all**.
 Select **Compliance** under the **Admin centers** group.

-4. On the **Microsoft 365 compliance** center, in the left-hand navigation pane, select **Information protection** under the **Solutions** group.
+4. On the **Microsoft Purview** portal, in the left-hand navigation pane, select **Information protection**.

-5. On the **Information protection** page, a warning message is displayed in the middle of the screen indicating: **Your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.**
+5. On the **Information protection** page, the **Overview** tab is displayed by default.
+Select the **Labels** tab.
+A warning message is displayed in the middle of the **Labels** tab indicating: **Your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
+You can turn on here, but note that additional configuration is required for Multi-Geo environments.** <br/>

     Select the **Turn on now** button that appears on the right side of this message.
-This will enable Adatum to apply the Sensitivity labels inside its Microsoft 365 environment.
+This will enable Adatum to apply the Sensitivity labels inside its Microsoft 365 environment. <br/>

     Note how the message has now changed to indicate: **You can now create sensitivity labels with privacy and access control settings for Teams, SharePoint sites, and Microsoft 365 Groups.**

-6. On the **Information protection** page, select the **+Create a label** option that appears on the menu bar in the middle of the screen.
+6. On the **Information protection** page, select the **+Create a label** option that appears on the menu bar in the middle of the screen, below the previous message.
 This initiates the **New sensitivity label** wizard.

 7. In the **New sensitivity label** wizard, on the **Name and create a tooltip for your label** page, enter the following information: